3DExtended/RPGTableHelper/applications/rpg_table_helper/README.md

 ## TODOs

 - [ ] Add character screens
+- [ ] Every delete icon should result in an "Are you sure" modal...
 - [ ] Add Money calculator
 - [ ] Add forgot password screen
 - [ ] JoinCampagneRequests